ayugohel/TransformerBattle/README.md

 This demo project for Transformer's Battle.
 The Application follows all the Rules and Regulation for the Battle.

+## Info about Application

+- Created Application with Xcode 10.3
+- Application is target iOS 10 and above
+- Application is a responsive universal
+- Application  built in either Swift 5.0

+## Usage of the App

+#### How to Start and Run :

+1. Open **Transformer Battle.xcworkspace** file with Xcode Editor
+2. Run application with 'CMD + R'

+- List of the Transformer
+- On Update Tapped able to update Transformer's Value
+- On UITableviewCell Swipe right to left Delete Transformer
+- On Create Tapped able to create new Transformer
+- On Start Battle Tapped , A Battle between tranformer and diplay the Result.

 #### Features of The App :
 This Application for Transformer's Battle between Autobot and Decepticon team.